GRamasike/-Mini-Project-One-Property24-/README.md

 - Bedrooms and bathrooms
 - Other property features

-  The dataset is used to sumulate a real world estate data environmnent.
+  The dataset is used to simulate a real world estate data environmnent.

 # 🎯 Project Objective
 Use **SQL SELECT queries** to explore, filter, and analyse the dataset.